 Revised Total Coliform Rule: The Environmental Protection Agency's final Revised Total Coliform Rule was published in the Feb.
 14, 2013 Federal Register.
+It goes into effect April 1, 2016.
 Points will be awarded for projects that will bring systems into compliance with this new rule.